 What happens at a HOBY Texas North seminar?

 Over 150 high school sophomores, or "ambassadors" as we like to call them, from across north Texas come together for a 3-day seminar.
 On the first morning of our program, the ambassadors are assigned a small group or "team," each with a Junior Facilitator (who is under 21 and has been through HOBY) and a Senior Facilitator (who is over 21).
 As part of the larger group or in small groups, ambassadors go through the seminar agenda which includes keynote speakers, panel conversations, leadership activities, a service project and small group discussion time.
 Unlike other programs, our ambassadors are given the opportunity to engage in a variety of issues, such as entrepreneurship, to science & technology, to legal issues, to hate speech & bullying, to social media & branding.
 The goal is to help each ambassador learn not WHAT to think but HOW to think for themselves and step up as leaders.

 Who attends a HOBY Seminar?

 The HOBY program is targeted to high school sophomores.
 These students can be nominated by their schools (principals, counselors & teachers) or by an outside service organization.
-We only guarantee space for one student from each high school and allow no more than three from any given high school.
 Part of our success is based on the fact that most of the students don't know other students at the seminar when they arrive and this allows each of them to go through the process of breaking barriers and meeting new people.

 To attend a HOBY seminar is an honor, recognized by colleges as part of the application process.
 It is also a place where life long friendships and networking opportunities are made.